Past Trauma & New Relationships

 How Trauma Changes Intimate Partner Relationships

-Trauma, especially unresolved past trauma, will continue to be apparent in your intimate partner relationships whether intended to or not.
-Here are five of the many ways it may be manifesting itself in your relationship:
+Trauma, especially unresolved past trauma, will continue to show up in current intimate partner relationships whether intended to or not.
+Below are five of the many ways it can manifest in a romantic relationship, even when the partner is not the cause or related to any of the experienced trauma.

 Trust

-After experiencing trauma, it can be hard to trust others when (understandably) your trust for people in general has been broken!
-This may result in the belief that your security is threatened when expressing feelings in relationships, so in turn your thoughts may be repeatedly kept to yourself.
-Feelings of emotional safety with a partner are hard to establish after trauma, and you may not feel relatable to those who have not experienced the events you have.
-On the flip side, you could be trusting too easily or become open to the wrong person in order to seek perceived feelings of love and safety.
+After experiencing trauma, survivors can find it hard to trust others when (understandably) their trust has been broken!
+This may result in the survivor’s belief that the security in the relationship is threatened when expressing feelings, so in turn, the inner thoughts may not be shared with the partner.
+Feelings of emotional safety with any partner are hard to establish after trauma, but it is especially difficult to relate to those who have not experienced similar traumatic events.
+On the flip side, those with a history of trauma sometimes trust too easily.
+Due to this, survivors can become vulnerable to the wrong person, by seeking perceived feelings of love and safety.

 Unexplained Anger